miolabs/MIOJSLibs/README.md

 **What is not intend for:**

 - It's not a UI framework that looks like iOS / macOS native application.
-- It's not a framework that converts the swift or Objective-C code into a web application
+- It's not a framework that converts the swift or Objective-C code into a web application.
-- The classes, functions, etc. are like Cocoa / Cocoa touch but with slight differences to work in the web.
+- The classes, functions, etc. are like Cocoa / Cocoa touch but with slight differences to work on the web.
 It’s not intended to be an exact match, but most of the time are quite similar.
 - It's not design to create a simple web page (Of course, you can do it).